NateEag/how-i-code/drafts/daily-routine.rst

 the company's ability to remain solvent?).
 Therefore, encourage humans to interrupt you by IM, face-to-face/video conversations, and phone calls (sigh).

+The best way to answer work-related conversations is a link to existing documentation that answers the question.
+In many ways, a developer serves as a human index for the docs she writes.

+If you know the answer to a question but do not have a link to documentation containing it, look for one, in case it already exists.

 After any work-related conversation, in any medium, do the following things:

-* Add new goals and tasks to the shared task list based on the discussion
+* Add any new goals and tasks that resulted to the shared task list
+* Add documentation tasks for any questions you answered that don't have docs
 * Re-check your priorities to see if you should jump to one of the new goals